pyplan/pyplan-docs/docs/user-guide/interfaces/interface-components/filter-component.md

 # Filter Component

 The Filter component groups all indices and selectors present in the interface into a single component.
-It is added to the interface during the editing phase, just like any other component.
+We add it during the editing phase, just like any other component.

 :::note
 Only one Filter component is allowed per interface.
 When added, it automatically positions itself at the top with a fixed width and height, and it cannot be moved.